HakamAtassi/axil_UART_core/readme.md

 * ~Integrate fifos~
 * Invalid data is being transmitted from the tx.
 Deal with that...
 * Wrap with AXI interface
+* Add stat reg and control reg.
+UART right now only supports writes to TX and reads from RX
 * AXI bursts?
 * Wrap in TileLink
 * Write more robust test benches